shizuo-kaji/PretrainCNNwithNoData/README.md

 The code also works with any image dataset without labels; in this case, only labels are mathematically generated.

-This is a companion code for the paper "Pretraining Convolutional Neural Networks without Data" by Shizuo KAJI and Yohsuke Watanabe, in preparation.
+This is a companion code for the paper "Pretraining Convolutional Neural Networks without Data" by Shizuo Kaji and Yohsuke Watanabe, in preparation.

-The pretraining is useful when ImageNet pretraining is not appropriate by some reasons such as fairness.
+Our pretraining is useful when ImageNet pretraining is not appropriate by some reasons such as fairness.
 See
 - Ninareh Mehrabi et al., A Survey on Bias and Fairness in Machine Learning, [arXiv:1908.09635](https://arxiv.org/abs/1908.09635)
 - Maithra Raghu et al., Transfusion: Understanding Transfer Learning for Medical Imaging, NeurIPS 2019, [arXiv:1902.07208](https://arxiv.org/abs/1902.07208)